Year 4 - Rosa Parks Class

 We will also be looking at Jesus in Religious Education and how he is an inspiration to many.

 Please keep a look out on Class Dojo for photos of our learning, information, and updates.
-We have lots more exciting experiences planned for this half-term such as Ronald Dahl day, Farm in a box activity day and many more.
+We have lots more exciting experiences planned for this half-term such as Ronald Dahl day and many more.